2018 DISCOVERY CUP OFFICIAL RULES

 • All games shall be played in accordance with FIFA Laws, except as specifically modified by these rules.

-• There will be no pre-game warm-up in the GOAL area.
+• There will be no pre-game warm-up in the GOAL area on grass fields.

 o A player sent off for a second caution will not be allowed to play for the remainder of the game and the next game.